You did it. Your Colorado LLC is officially up and running, ready to take on challenges, roll in the profits, and change

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

 In Colorado, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Colorado Secretary of State’s office to keep your information current.
+Each LLC must submit these filings to the Colorado Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is a Colorado Periodic Report?
 Why Is It Important?

 Consider a Periodic Report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Colorado business.

 Each state has its own Periodic Reporting requirements, and some don’t even require them.
 But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting a Periodic Report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Colorado might end up falling out of good standing or, even worse, administratively dissolved.